hubrys/tytrys/README.md

 How do I run it?
 --------------------
-run main.py located in the tytrys folder
+run tytrys.py located in the tytrys folder
+From the root directory
+    python tytrys/tytrys.py

 What do I need to run it?
 -------------------------